raspberrypilearning/sleep-tracker/en/step_6.md

 --- task ---

-From the Advanced > Functions menu, drag out a `call zZ` block.
+From the Advanced > Functions menu, drag a `call zZ` block.

 Place it inside the <code style="background-color: #1E90FF"> on start</code> block.